alazraq/AutoML/Report/Report.md

 ## I. Introduction: objectives and methodology

-The objective of this project is to put the Machine Learning methods that we've been taugh during the Machine Learning 2 course into practice, on a real data set, the "Smart meter is coming" challenge.
+The objective of this project is to put the Machine Learning methods that we've been taught during the Machine Learning 2 course into practice, on a real data set, the "Smart meter is coming" challenge.

 We will start by introducing our exploratory data analysis and what first conclusions we could draw from it.
-Then, we'll detail the data pre-processing and feature engineering we've done, and justify their interest.
+Then, we will detail the data pre-processing and feature engineering we've done, and justify their interest.

-Finally, we'll present the results we obtained using two methods : Deep learning (with RNNs and CNNs) and Boosting (with XGboost).
+Finally, we will present the results we obtained using two methods : Deep learning (with RNNs and CNNs) and Boosting (with XGboost).

 You will be able to find the entirety of the code on the following [GitHub repository](https://github.com/alazraq/AutoML).
 Not all the code will be detailed here but rather the most important parts.